Market Index · Updated Apr 30, 2026

 How often is the index updated?

-Data is collected daily from Chrono24 marketplace listings and periodically from Phillips and Sotheby's auction results.
+Data is collected daily from leading global marketplaces marketplace listings and periodically from major auction houses auction results.
 Fair values are recomputed each day new data is available.
 The index value updates accordingly.

 Is the luxury watch market a good investment in 2026?